Skip to content

 The writing is half the work.

 Off the clock, she is wife, daughter, and sister inside a loud, loving family, and mum to two sons.
-Heera the dog still lives here and is much loved.
-Two cats used to, until they ran away for love — they spent six months quietly duping her by bringing lookalikes home at dinner time for the extra meal, an operation she respects.
+Two cats used to live here, until they ran away for love — they spent six months quietly duping her by bringing lookalikes home at dinner time for the extra meal, an operation she respects.
+Heera the dog still lives here, and is much loved.
 Free time goes to books, watercolour painting, astrophysics rabbit holes, and a lot of music — mandolin, sitar, and piano on the speakers, guitar in her hands (barely).
 When not otherwise occupied with her projects, Varna can be found curled up by the window howling at the moon.
 A peaceful bibliophile until confronted by a fascist.

 Collaborate